 - (a) "Amended plan" means a plan modified under the provisions of 11 U.S.C. §§ 942, 1127, 1223, 1229, 1323, and 1329.
 The terms "modified" and "amended" are used interchangeably. - (b) "Chapter" means one of the chapters of Title 11 of the Bankruptcy Code. - (c) "Clerk" means the office of the Clerk of the United States Bankruptcy Court for the Middle District of Pennsylvania. - (d) "CM/ECF filer" means a filing user registered with the clerk to file, serve, and receive documents through the electronic case filing system (CM/ECF) established by the United States Bankruptcy Court for the Middle District of Pennsylvania. - (e) "Contract amount" means the amount of principal and interest payable each month under the terms of a note secured by a mortgage without the inclusion of late fees or other default fees or charges. - (f) "Counsel of record" means any attorney who has entered an appearance on the docket of a bankruptcy case or who has filed a paper on behalf of a party.
-An attorney remains counsel of record until an order authorizing withdrawal has been entered or another attorney has entered an appearance on behalf of the party. - (g) "Electronic filer" means an individual or entity submitting documents to the clerk for filing using any of the Court's available electronic filing systems, including CM/ECF, the Electronic Document Submission System ("EDSS"), or the Electronic Proof of Claim Systems ("ePOC"). - (h) "F.R.B.P." means The Federal Rules of Bankruptcy Procedure. - (i) "Hearing required notice" is a notice that may provide an objection/response deadline and sets the matter for hearing.
+An attorney remains counsel of record until an order authorizing withdrawal has been entered or another attorney has entered an appearance on behalf of the party. - (g) "Electronic filer" means an individual or entity submitting documents to the clerk for filing using any of the Court's available electronic filing systems, including CM/ECF, the Electronic Document Submission System ("EDSS"), or the Electronic Proof of Claim Systems ("ePOC").. - (h) "F.R.B.P." means The Federal Rules of Bankruptcy Procedure. - (i) "Hearing required notice" is a notice that may provide an objection/response deadline and sets the matter for hearing.
 The hearing will take place at the date, time, and location indicated in the notice regardless of whether or not objections/responses are filed. - (j) "Party in interest" means a person or entity who may be affected by a bankruptcy proceeding.
 In these rules, a party in interest also includes a creditor.

 - (k) "Passive notice" is a notice stating that if no response is filed, the Court may enter the requested relief without further notice or hearing. - (1) "Retainer agreement" means an agreement between a client and an attorney in which the client deposits funds with the attorney for services to be performed whether entered before the filing of a bankruptcy petition or during the pendency of the case. - (m) "Schedules and statements" include all documents required to be filed by a debtor under 11 U.S.C. § 521. - (n) "Semi passive notice" is a notice setting an objection/response deadline and a proposed hearing date if objections/responses are filed.
 If no objections/responses are filed, the Court may enter an order without conducting a hearing.
 If objections/responses are filed, the matter will proceed to hearing at the date, time, and location indicated in the notice.
-If a default order has not been signed and entered on the docket, the parties or their counsel are required to appear in Court. - (o) "Technical failure" means any day on which the applicable court electronic filing system (CM/ECF, EDSS, or ePOC) is unable to accept filings continuously over a period of more than two (2) hours after 7:00 a.m.
+If a default order has not been signed and entered on the docket, the parties or their counsel are required to appear in Court.